Therapeutic Approaches

 Behavioral Therapies

-Behavioral therapies help to manage anxiety and/or depression by replacing maladaptive thoughts and behaviors.
-Instead giving you healthier alternatives called coping skills.
-As you begin to build these coping skills into your daily routine you start to notice an alleviation of anxiety and/or depression symptoms.
-Some of the behavioral therapies that I use include, but are not limited to:
+Behavioral therapies help manage anxiety and depression by replacing maladaptive thoughts and behaviors with healthier alternatives, called coping skills.
+As these coping skills become part of your daily routine, symptoms of anxiety and depression often lessen.
+Some of the behavioral therapies used include, but are not limited to:

 Psychodynamic Therapy